Glasvegas: Later...When the TV Turns to Static (2012–2014)

-Godspeed (2020)
+Godspeed (2020–present)

 On 25 June 2020, Glasvegas announced that drummer Jonna Löfgren had amicably parted ways with the band.
 She had missed several recent Glasvegas shows due to other commitments, and the band acknowledged that she would continue to be in high demand for her talents.
-The group will search for a New drummer to replace her.
+The group will search for a new drummer to replace her.

 On 14 August 2020, Glasvegas released their first single in seven years called "Keep Me a Space".
 The single is taken from their fourth studio album Godspeed, which was released on 2 April 2021 by the band's own label Go Wow Records.
-In March 2021, they issued the single "Shake The Cage (für Theo)".
+In March 2021, they issued the single "Shake the Cage (für Theo)".